geisa/specification/source/app-isolation.rst

 API Control
 ^^^^^^^^^^^

-These permissions realte to controlling app access to the network.
+These permissions relate to controlling app access to the network.

 - Metrology Acccess (e.g. 1-second RMS, Waveforms)
 - Actuator Access (if present)